status-im/go-libp2p-rendezvous/README.md

 ### Overview

 Similar to [status-im/rendezvous](https://github.com/status-im/rendezvous)
-in using a smaller liveness TTL for records (20s), and not using `UNREGISTER REQUEST`, due to assuming that the TTL is very low (making it incompatible with libp2p original rendezvous spec).
+in using a smaller liveness TTL for records (20s), and not using unregistering records, due to assuming that the TTL is very low (making it incompatible with libp2p original rendezvous spec).
 This module is intended to be used in go-waku as a lightweight mechanism for generalized peer discovery.

-Another difference compared to [libp2p/rendezvous](https://github.com/libp2p/specs/blob/master/rendezvous/README.md) and status-im/rendezvous is the usage of [routing records](https://github.com/libp2p/specs/blob/master/RFC/0003-routing-records.md) and [signed envelopes](https://github.com/libp2p/specs/blob/master/RFC/0002-signed-envelopes.md)
+A difference compared to status-im/rendezvous is the usage of [routing records](https://github.com/libp2p/specs/blob/master/RFC/0003-routing-records.md) and [signed envelopes](https://github.com/libp2p/specs/blob/master/RFC/0002-signed-envelopes.md) instead of ENR records

 **Protocol identifier**: `/vac/waku/rendezvous/0.0.1`